 In a global economy, with instantaneous worldwide communications networks, there are no longer any outlying areas, distant settlements, remote places, since everywhere is brought into contact with the ubiquitous metropolis.
 If provincial life still exists, it does so only residually and is doomed to…

-A poem by Sandra Cisneros.
+A poem by Rowan Evans.

 ‘Humour is a thread we hang onto.
 It punctures through the fog of guilt.’

 Momtaza Mehri in conversation with Warsan Shire.

 ‘Something shifted in me that night.
 A small voice in my head said, maybe you can make a way for yourself as a poet here, too.’